 Repository emits event Property added with

-.
-It includes one CommandSource with value(client-a, cmd-1)
+nodeAnode id,ageproperty (details omitted),23value and sequence number1.
+It includes one CommandSource with value(participation-a, cmd-1) -

 Client receives event and forwards information to editor.